 Cash is perhaps the most vital necessity for a business to operate or just remain existent.
 When it comes to cash, the most important term you need to know is that of cash flow.
 Cash flow determines the flow of cash to and fro the business.
 This will include all of the payments you are making and the revenue that you are receiving.
 Cash flow plays an important role in determining the liquidity of a business.

 Let’s just a business has poor cash flow immediately after it first starts operations.
 This will mean that the business is unable to maintain good cash flow or a good balance of cash in hand or cash at bank.
 Poor cash flow should, however, not be confused with poor business performance.
 The performance of the business is a completely separate factor and should be treated separately.
 The cash flow of your business is important for identifying the flow of cash to and fro the business.
 Regardless of how much you are making in profit, the cash you have in hand at the end of the day is what matters.
 Profits cannot be utilized and are pretty much intangible.
 Cash can be utilized and is the tangible property you need for handling business operations.
-Additionally, poor cash flow might also lead to the need for a small business loan for your organization.
+Additionally, poor cash flow might also lead to the need for a small business funding for your organization.
 It is when you have nothing left in the bank to spend on daily operations that you head for external financing options.

 11. Cash Flow Projections